tailscale-dev/tailscale-dev/README.md

 **Quick start**

-Running `tools/yarn install` will install all required dependencies.
-Once complete, use `tools/yarn dev` to start the development server which defaults to port `3000`.
+Running `tool/yarn install` will install all required dependencies.
+Once complete, use `tool/yarn dev` to start the development server which defaults to port `3000`.

 **Development tools**

 Following the [Tailscale OSS](https://github.com/tailscale/tailscale) repository, we use a `./tool` directory to manage tool dependencies.
 Versions are pinned via `*.rev` files in the projects' root and installed via `./tool/redo.sh` using the `*.cmd.do` files also in the project's root.

+Flakes are provided for Nix users, with `nix develop` for the environment.

 The following tools are available: